 - Card Stock Paper – This thicker paper helps hold up to real life kid use.

-- Bring Home Checklist – Print out as many copies as you need.
+- Backpack Checklists – Get your free copy of the checklists when you sign up for our free newsletter.
+Print out as many copies as you need.

 - Laminator – I use a laminator to organize my children’s school morning routine, too.

 - Hole Punch – If you want to hang the checklist from your child’s backpack, simply punch a hole in one corner.